abhijitlimaye/abhijitlimaye.github.io/_posts/2025-09-06-vibe-coding-anyone.md

 ## Most Frustrating Parts

-- Fixing compile and runtime errors
+- Fixing the compile and run-time errors was painful.
-- Debugging a **Contacts-picker crash**:
-  - Connected my phone via USB
-  - Enabled USB debugging
-  - Ran a debug build
-  - Captured crash logs with ADB
-  - Gemini finally pinpointed the issue

-- Flutter UI code (Scaffold, Build methods) felt **tedious and fragile**
-- Syntax quirks: brackets everywhere, commas/semicolons unclear (coming from C/C++)
-- Code aesthetics — often painful for someone who likes clean structure
+- A Contacts-picker crash tested my patience the most.
+Finally, as per Gemini’s suggestion, I connected my phone using USB to my laptop, turned USB debug on, ran a debug build on the phone, and captured crash logs using the ADB tool.
+After a couple of attempts, Gemini correctly pointed out the issue, and that finally fixed the crash!

+- I still don’t fully understand how Flutter code works, but I find the parts around **Scaffold** and **Build**, required for UI rendering, to be tedious and very fragile for code changes.
+Especially the Java/Flutter syntax — all those brackets (round, curly, square) are an eyesore for someone used to C/C++.

+- Same goes for commas and semicolons.
+I still can’t tell where and how these are used in Flutter code 🙁
+- As for the code structure — the less I talk, the better.
+It completely hits my sense of *code aesthetics*, if you know what I mean!

 ---